Sirephyna/Sirephyna/README.md

-ﾉ★ Thats not skibidi of you andrei ily bro
+ﾉ★ Thats not skibidi of you andrei, ily bro